thientm27/PRN221PE_SU23_Block3/README.md

 # Requirement
 - Structure: 3 layer (Daos - Repository - Presentation)
-- Login: Only manager can login to system
+- Login: Only manager can login to system, if not -> Show error
 - View: List all Cartoon film in database with pagination (3 records)
 - Search: by duration or ReleaseYear
 - Dealete